cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-apps/configuration/origins-via-cli.md

 |--|--|
 | `--hello-world` | `TUNNEL_HELLO_WORLD` |

-Use the established tunnel to expose a `Hello world` HTTP server for testing Argo Tunnel.
+Use the established tunnel to expose a `Hello world` HTTP server for testing Cloudflare Tunnel.
 Mutually exclusive with the `--url argument`.

 ### `--proxy-connect-timeout`